javierchuaby/tp/docs/DeveloperGuide.md

 ---

-## 5. Model Componen
+## 5. Model Component

-The **Model** layer keeps application state and provides observable lists to the UI.
+The **Model** layer keeps the application state and provides observable lists to the UI.

 ![Model Class Diagram](diagrams/ModelClassDiagram.png)